Skip to main content

 What are all of the islands of the Azores?

-Nine islands make up the Azores: São Miguel, Pico, Terceira, São Jorge, Faial, Flores, Santa Maria, Graciosa, and Corvo.
-The Azores extension on our Grand Tour of Portugal visits São Miguel.
-If you only have time to head to one of the Azores islands on your trip, São Miguel is the perfect pick because it has a little bit of everything (think: amazing views, tons of local restaurants, etc.).
+Nine islands make up the Azores islands, Portugal: Sao Miguel, Pico, Terceira, Sao Jorge, Faial, Flores, Santa Maria, Graciosa, and Corvo.
+The Azores extension on our Grand Tour of Portugal visits Sao Miguel.
+If you only have time to head to one of the Azores islands on your trip, Sao Miguel is the perfect pick because it has a little bit of everything (think: amazing views, tons of local restaurants, and warm hospitality).

 a small town square with a round flower bed, a fountain with a statue of a man, surrounded by white buildings with dark trim

-Ponta Delgada, the capital of São Miguel, sits right on the water and is the perfect place to kick off your guided tour of the Azores.
-Begin at Forte de São Brás, a Renaissance-style fortress used as a base for the Portuguese Navy.
+• Uncover the sites in Ponta Delgada.
+Ponta Delgada, the capital of Sao Miguel, sits right on the water and is the perfect place to kick off your guided tour of the Azores.
+Begin at Forte de Sao Bras, a Renaissance-style fortress used as a base for the Portuguese Navy.
 During your free time, pop into the attached museum to learn more about the country’s naval history.
-Then, continue walking along the scenic promenade to see San Sebastian Church and the Church of São José.
+Then, continue walking along the scenic promenade to see San Sebastian Church and the Church of Sao Jose.

+• Feast on farm-grown Azorean food.
 Looking for a place to grab dinner?
 Make a reservation for A Tasca.
 Its homey interior and knock-out Azorean menu draws in all the locals.
 One of our top Portugal travel tips is to seek out entrees spotlighting steak or cheese.
-Even though it’s an island, where seafood is normally king, São Miguel is famous for its beef and dairy products thanks to its sprawling farmlands.
+Even though it’s an island, where seafood is normally king, Sao Miguel is famous for its beef and dairy products thanks to its sprawling farmlands.

 logoa do fogo, a crater lake surrounded by trees, grassy fields, and green mountains

-If you’re still asking yourself, “Are the Azores worth visiting?”
-Let the views of Lagoa das Sete Cidades tip the scales toward yes.
+• Admire the hues of Lagoa das Sete Cidades.
+If you’re still asking yourself, “Are the Azores worth visiting?”, the views of Lagoa das Sete Cidades will tip the scales toward yes.
 These twin lakes are located inside the caldera of a dormant volcanic crater.
 The reason these lakes are so famous is because of their unique coloring.
 The minerals in the water combine with the light reflecting off the surface to give one lake a green tone and the other a blue color.
-Head to the Vista do Rei, or the King’s viewpoint, to see all the shades in their full glory during your Portugal tour.
+Head to the Vista do Rei, or the King’s Viewpoint, to see all the shades in their full glory during your Portugal tour.

-We mentioned that São Migul feels like a mashup of Iceland and Hawaii, but the Miradouro de Santa Iría viewpoint might also make you feel like you’ve touched down in Ireland.
+• Break out the camera at Miradouro de Santa Iria.
+We mentioned that Sao Migul feels like a mashup of Iceland and Hawaii, but the Miradouro de Santa Iria viewpoint might also make you feel like you’ve touched down in Ireland.
 The craggy coastline of the isle stretches on for as far as the eye can see and every shade of green contrasts with the deep blue hues of the ocean.
-This photo stop makes it hard to believe it’s just one of the many stunning places in Portugal that you can visit on one trip.
+This photo stop is just one of the many stunning places in Portugal that you can visit on one trip.

+• Discover geothermal wonders in the Furnas Valley.
 Take a daylong jaunt to the Furnas Valley on your Portugal trip, and discover how the area’s geothermal energy powers everything from natural baths to ancient cooking techniques.
-You’ll sit down for a lunch of traditional Cozido—a veggie and meat stew cooked inside an underground, volcano-heated steam chamber.
+You’ll sit down for a lunch of traditional cozido—a veggie and meat stew cooked inside an underground, volcano-heated steam chamber.
 Afterward, set off into the valley, where you’ll visit—and, if you’d like, take a dip in—geothermal pools.
 (Just be sure to bring your bathing suit!).
 End the day at a viewpoint overlooking serene and green Furnas Lake.

 About the author